ssgreg/stl/README.md

 // Philosopher is thinking here...
 // ...

-// No he decided to take forks and eat a little bit of his spaghetti. locker.Lock() defer locker.Unlock()
+// Now he decided to take forks and eat a little bit of his spaghetti. locker.Lock() defer locker.Unlock()